nasa/Common-Metadata-Repository/README.md

 #### Building and Running CMR Dev System in a REPL

 1. Install Oracle JDBC Jars into your local maven repository following instructions in `oracle-lib/README.md`.
 The CMR must have these libraries to build but it does not depend on Oracle DB when running locally.
-It uses a local in memory database by default.
+It uses a local in-memory database by default.
 2. `cd cmr`
 3. `./dev-system/support/setup_local_dev.sh`
 4. `cd dev-system`